Afterglowww/Afterglowww/README.md

-## Hi.This is Anteayer,is my nickname.
-In fact, it is a Spanish word. 👋
+## Hi.This is MixedDrinks,is my nickname. 👋

 ### 🌱 I’m currently learning Python